Stebin Ben

-Stebin Ben (born 9 March 1993) is an Indian Playback, Pop singer and Live Performer.
+Stebin Ben (born 9 March 1993) is an Indian playback singer, pop singer and live performer.
 He is recognised for his versatile singing and melodious voice and has worked with some of the notable music directors and actors in Bollywood.
 Stebin Ben reached the masses with his viral songs Sahiba, Thoda Thoda Pyaar, Rula Ke Gaya Ishq and few more.
-He performed at Anant Ambani’s Pre wedding and Sangeet which created a lot of buzz.
-He is a popular wedding performer with more than 1000 shows all across the world.
+He performed at Anant Ambani's pre-wedding celebrations and sangeet ceremony, which created a lot of buzz.

+He is a popular wedding performer with more than 1,000 shows all across the world.

 Career

 Stebin Ben got his breakthrough in the year 2021 with his first ever viral song Thoda Thoda Pyaar featuring Sidharth Malhotra in 2021 which became the most streamed Hindi song of 2021.
 He collaborated with lot of film stars and gave voice to Vijay Deverakonda, Akshay Kumar, Emraan Hashmi, Shahid Kapoor, Siddharth Malhotra and many more.
-Stebin’s song Sahiba not just became the number 1 song on Spotify India but also entered the global Top charts.
+Stebin's song Sahiba not just became the number 1 song on Spotify India but also entered the global Top charts.

 Stebin also collaborated with Shreya Ghoshal, Sachin-Jigar, Himesh Reshammiya, Meet Bros for various singing projects.

-Along with Playback Singing, Stebin regularly performs Live at various Wedding Events, Corporate Shows, College Festivals and more throughout the year, across the globe.
+Along with Playback Singing, Stebin regularly performs Live at various wedding events, corporate shows, college festivals and more throughout the year, across the globe.

 Early life

-Stebin Ben was born on 9 March 1993 to Malayali Christian family settled in Bhopal.
+Stebin Ben was born on 8 March 1993 to Malayali Christian family settled in Bhopal.
 Stebin Ben belongs to a middle-class family and he decided to pursue his dream of becoming a singer from school itself.
-Completing his education from Carmel Convent Co-Ed School, Ben later shifted to Mumbai in the year 2017 to pursue his career in Singing.
+Completing his education from Carmel Convent Co-Ed School, Ben later moved to Mumbai in the year 2017 to pursue his career in singing.

+Personal life

+Ben has been in a relationship with Indian actress Nupur Sanon since 2021.
+In January 2026, the couple announced their engagement after Ben proposed to Sanon.
+The couple married in Udaipur on 10 January 2026 in Christian and Hindu ceremonies.